 that compromises your computer

 properly by your anti-virus.
-When disinfection is attempted, the files become corrupted and the system may become irreparable
+When disinfection is attempted, the files often become corrupted and the system may become unstable or irreparable

 is commonly spread